Sagarsandbhor17/Beautyhub/README.md

 2. Abhishek Pratap Solanki (as a team member)
 3. Sombir (as a team member)
 4. Alisha Mohasim (as a team member)
-5. Anshul Singha (as a team member)
+5. Anshul Singla (as a team member)

 # Project Details:-